This is the legacy documentation for Google Ads scripts. Go to the current docs.

 }

-Similarly, you can remove a label from an account using the removeLabel method, as follows:
+Similarly, you can remove a label from an account using the removeLabel method:

 account.removeLabel(labelName);